WarrenE456/ApolloCAS/README.md

 # ApolloCAS

 A computer algebra system (CAS) built into a custom scripting language.
-Please note that this project is still in development, and on a hiatus at the momement, as I am in the process of applying to college; however, don't worry, it will be back in development by early November!
+Please note that this project is still in development; however, I am currently pausing to learn the mathematical foundations I need to complete the CAS portion of the project.

 ## Build and Run